lakesare/memcode/Readme.md

 First of all - you are very welcome to contribute, Memcode is a joint effort.
 Feel free to ask questions/propose features in github issues, or join our developer Slack (please write to contact@memcode.com to request access).

-Note: if you'd like to use online development environment, see https://github.com/lakesare/memcode/blob/master/Gitpod.md.
-Steps below are for the local setup.
+Note: if you'd like to use online development environment, see <a href="https://github.com/lakesare/memcode/blob/master/Gitpod.md">Gitpod.md</a>.
+The steps below are for the local setup.

 #### Create a database postgres user with a password.
 1. Install PostgreSQL.